kbity/NeoCat-Police/README.md

    https://discord.com/oauth2/authorize?client_id=1280049146023252059

-   to enable raspberry, you need to get berry.py and berry.json from... somewhere
+   to enable raspberry, you need to get berry.py and configure berry.json